An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Theoretical Contributions

-The point $\x_p$ corresponds to a birth-death point of the Jacobi set $\JSet_{\f}$ (see section \ref{subsec:time-varying-Reeb-graph}).
+The point $\x_p$ corresponds to a birth-death point of the Jacobi set $\JSet_{\f}$.
 Specifically, two segments of $\JSet_{\f}$ diverge from or converge to $\x_p$ referred to as birth or death events, respectively.
-As discussed in section \ref{subsec:time-varying-Reeb-graph}, at the birth-death point $\x_p$ the Jacobi set and the level sets of $f_1$ and $f_2$ have a common normal.
-In other words, locally, $f_1$ (similarly, $f_2$) is monotonic increasing along each of the Jacobi set segments meeting at $\x_p$.
+In other words, locally, $f_1$ restricted to $\JSet_{\f}$, is monotonic along each of the Jacobi set segments meeting at $\x_p$.
 In the case of a birth event, $\x_p$ is a minimum of $f_1$ restricted to $\JSet_{\f}$, and in the case of a death event, it is a maximum.
-Thus a birth-death point is a critical point of $f_1$ restricted to the Jacobi set $\JSet_{\f}$.
+Thus a birth-death point is a critical point of $f_1$ restricted to $\JSet_{\f}$.\\